MPW LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Medical Properties Trust, Inc. ("Medical Properties Trust" or the "Company") (NYSE: MPW) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Medical Properties Trust, Inc. ("Medical Properties Trust" or the "Company") (: MPW) of a class action securities lawsuit.

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) Prospect Medical Holdings, Inc. (“Prospect”), which leases and operates 13 of the Company's facilities, was facing significant pressures affecting the profitability of its Pennsylvania properties; (2) as a result, there was a significant risk that Prospect would be unable to meet its rental obligations owed to Medical Properties Trust; (3) “given the elongated timing of the Pennsylvania recovery,” the Company was reasonably likely to record an impairment charge to the real estate value of the Pennsylvania properties; (4) and, as a result of the foregoing, defendant’s positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

-WHAT'S NEXT?
-If you suffered a loss in Medical Properties Trust during the relevant time frame, you have until June 12, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Medical Properties Trust during the relevant timeframe, you have until June 12, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.